awsdocs/amazon-redshift-developer-guide/doc_source/ST_Z-function.md

  3
 ```

-The following SQL returns the `m` coordinate of a point in a 4D geometry\.
+The following SQL returns the `z` coordinate of a point in a 4D geometry\.

 ```
 SELECT ST_Z(ST_GeomFromEWKT('POINT ZM (1 2 3 4)'));